Melania Trump Doesn’t Think ‘Self-Serving’ Ivanka Deserves Credit On Immigration U-Turn Says ‘Hollywood Life’

-Ivanka Trump reportedly met with her father, President Donald Trump after images surfaced of immigrant families being separated from their children at the US-Mexico border.
+Ivanka Trump reportedly met with her father, President Donald Trump, after images surfaced of immigrant families being separated from their children at the U.S.-Mexico border.
 Trump eventually halted the practice with an executive order, which he previously claimed he couldn’t do.

 According to Hollywood Life, Melania Trump believes that Ivanka had little impact on the President’s decision to reverse the child separation policy.

-The entertainment website quoted a source close to the first lady, who said.
+The entertainment website quoted a source close to the first lady, who said the following.

 “Melania really doesn’t care much for Ivanka, she finds her to be a little devious and self-serving.
 Melania thinks that Ivanka is very much her father’s daughter and that in essence she always puts her needs first before all others.”

-Privately, the first daughter reportedly showed her father images of children being separated from their parents to discourage him from pursuing the policy that took forcibly took children away from their parents.
+Privately, the first daughter, according to CNN, showed her father images of children being separated from their parents to discourage him from pursuing the policy that took forcibly took children away from their parents.

 However, Ivanka posted photos of her family on Instagram and attended Republican fundraisers in public while protesters marched on the streets and demanded she responds to the public outcry.